abdibrokhim/ai-coding-interviewer/TUTORIAL.md

    - The `/api/text-to-speech` endpoint transforms these responses into human-like audio.
    - The IndexedDB utility ensures the audio files are efficiently managed, enabling smooth playback without persisting unnecessary data.

+If you want more tutorials with `IndexedDB` and `text-to-speech` stuff.
+Kindly check this tutorial: [Building a Chrome Extension from Scratch with AI/ML API, Deepgram Aura, and IndexedDB Integration](https://dev.to/abdibrokhim/building-a-chrome-extension-from-scratch-with-aiml-api-deepgram-aura-and-indexeddb-integration-25hd)

 Now, let's move on to the next step.